Louise Élisabeth de Bourbon: Marriage

-The first years of her marriage were full of court cases at the Parlement de Paris against her husband due to his violent temper and her desire to leave him.
+The first years of her marriage were full of court cases at the Parlement of Paris against her husband due to his violent temper and her desire to leave him.
 In 1725, she consented to return to the Prince of Conti, who had her confined to the Château de l'Isle-Adam.
 She was able later, however, to convince him to allow her to return to Paris in order to give birth to her daughter, Louise Henriette.
 Her husband died a year later.

-Due to his open support of the Scottish economist John Law who had implemented the introduction of paper money to France during the Régence of the young King Louis XV of France, her husband had made a fortune.
+Due to his open support of the Scottish economist John Law who had implemented the introduction of paper money to France during the Régence of the young King Louis XV, her husband had made a fortune.

 Her husband died in 1727 at the Hôtel de Conti (quai Conti) in Paris due to a "chest swelling".
 Louise Élisabeth was known at court either as Madame la Princesse de Conti troisième or Madame la Princesse de Conti dernière douairière, in order to distinguish Louise Élisabeth from the other two widowed princesses of Conti still alive: